abeldekat/harpoonline/README.md

 # Harpoonline

+:exclamation: **Update**: This repository has been archived on 2024.07.28

 Create up-to-date [harpoon2] information for any place where that information can be useful.
 For example, in statuslines and the tabline.